circleci/circleci-docs/jekyll/_cci2/monitoring.md

  * `ContainersReserved` gives you a view of usage over time for capacity planning and budget estimation.
  * `ContainersLeaked` should be 0 or close to 0, an increase indicates a potential infrastructure issue.
  * `ContainersAvailable` is used for Auto Scaling.
-If the value is too high, you can shut some machines down, if the value is too low, you can start up machines.
+If the value is too high, consider shutting some machines down, if the value is too low, consider starting up machines.

  * `circle.run-queue.builds` and `circle.run-queue.containers` expresses the degree to which the system is under-provisioned  and number of queued builds that are not running.
 Ideally, the ASG will account for this as well.
 Values that are too high may indicate an outage or incident.